azamuktam/aws-saa-c03-guides/topic-guides/05-ELB-AutoScaling.md

 EC2-A
 ```

-The ALB can continue sending that user to EC2-A.
+The ALB can continue sending that user's requests to EC2-A.

 Use this when the application keeps session state locally on the instance.

-A better architecture is often to store session state externally, for example in ElastiCache or DynamoDB.
+A better architecture is often to store session state externally, for example in:

+* ElastiCache
+* DynamoDB

+---

-### ECS dynamic port mapping
+## ECS dynamic port mapping

 If several containers run on the same EC2 instance, each container can use a different port.